gold3fluoride/gold3fluoride.github.io/index.md

 ## About Me

 I am a Postdoctoral Fellow at TIFR-CAM, Bengaluru, working at the intersection of geophysical fluid dynamics and computational modeling.
-My research spans wave-vortex interactions, bluff body flows, and energy transport using pseudo-spectral simulations.
-I hold a Ph.D. in Mechanical Engineering from IIT Indore, where I specialized in heat transfer and computational fluid dynamics.
+My research focuses on wave–vortex interactions using pseudo-spectral simulations.
+I hold a Ph.D. in Mechanical Engineering from IIT Indore, where I specialized in heat transfer and bluff body flow control using computational fluid dynamics.

-I’ve qualified GATE multiple times and bring a blend of research, creativity—like winning the TIFR-CAM logo contest—and teaching experience.
-There’s much more I could share, but this space is for the brief essentials.
+My academic path spans doctoral and postdoctoral research, teaching, and technical mentoring.
+I have contributed to peer-reviewed journals, qualified the GATE exam multiple times, and participated in national and international workshops.
+I am working on high-performance scientific computing, including the parallelization of simulations using Python MPI.

+Creativity has always played a role in my work—from designing logos to building academic websites and contributing to science outreach.
+This page offers a glimpse; the full story brings together research, teaching, design, and discovery

 ## Research Interests